 Tom Bronson: Hi, this is Tom Bronson, and welcome to Maximizes Business Value podcast for business owners who are passionate about building long-term sustainable value in your business.
 In this episode, I’d like to welcome our guest, Susan Fennema.
-She is the CEO, that’s Chaos eradicating Officer at Beyond the Chaos, where their mission is to empower business owners by providing the best operations, consulting, and management tailored specifically to each client.
-Now, Susan and I have gotten to know each other recently through business navigators, the Servant Leadership Organization.
+She is the CEO, that’s Chaos Eradicating Officer at Beyond the Chaos, where the mission is to empower business owners by providing the best operations, consulting, and management tailored specifically to each client.
+Now, Susan and I have gotten to know each other recently through Business Navigators, the servant leadership organization.
 You’ve probably heard me mention a time or two on this podcast.

 Susan: Thanks so much, Tom.
 I am thrilled to be here and excited to impart some brilliant wisdom to people.

 Tom: Awesome, brilliant wisdom.
 I like that.
 So, Chaos Eradicating Officer.
 I love that title.
 So tell us a little bit about Beyond the Chaos.
 And by the way, if we took my camera, you’d see chaos here.
 You just can’t see it.